yefim/simple-react-webpack-boilerplate/README.md

 Simple React, webpack boilerplate
 ====================================

 It doesn't get much simpler than this.
+Spin up your front-end environment with ease.

 ## Setup